 Lynis Scanning Results

-While scanning you will see output as [OK] or [WARNING].
-Where [OK] considered as good result and [WARNING] as bad.
-But it doesn’t mean that [OK] result is correctly configured and [WARNING] doesn’t have to be bad.
+While scanning you will see the output as [OK] or [WARNING].
+Where [OK] considered a good result and [WARNING] as bad.
+But it doesn’t mean that the [OK] result is correctly configured and [WARNING] doesn’t have to be bad.
 You should take corrective steps to fix those issues after reading logs at

-In most cases, the scan provides suggestion to fix problems at the end of the scan.
-See the attached figure that provides a list of suggestion to fix problems.
+In most cases, the scan provides suggestions to fix problems at the end of the scan.
+See the attached figure that provides a list of suggestions to fix problems.

-If you want to update or upgrade current lynis version, simple type the following command it will download and install latest version of lynis.
+If you want to update or upgrade the current lynis version, simply type the following command it will download and install the latest version of lynis.